Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Introduction

-\textit{Microscopic origin: Physical realizations} -- The model \eqref{eq:model0} is best viewed in the spirit of an effective field theory, see also Fig.~\ref{fig:concpept}: It results via coarse graining from a more microscopic model with the same symmetries, such as $O(N)$ or spatial rotation symmetry, and likewise broken detailed balance indicating non-equilibrium conditions.
-This encompasses a large class of physical setups, and we discuss one possible physical implementation in more detail.
-In particular, we show that a system with in-plane ferro- or antiferromagnetic order near a ferrimagnetic instability at equilibrium maps to our model for $N=2$, once driven out of equilibrium by, for example, terahertz radiation (see Sec.~\ref{sec:implementation}).
-We furthermore connect non-reciprocal phase transitions found in driven-dissipative condensates~\cite{Hanai2019,Hanai2020} and active matter scenarios \cite{Fruchart2021} to our mesoscopic model, and show that their universal phenomenology is described by our mechanism.
+The model \eqref{eq:model0} is best viewed in the spirit of an effective field theory, see also Fig.~\ref{fig:concpept}: It results via coarse graining from a more microscopic model with the same symmetries, such as $O(N)$ or spatial rotation symmetry, and likewise broken detailed balance indicating non-equilibrium conditions.
+This encompasses a large class of physical setups.
+While we discuss the possible physical implementation in a driven ferrimagnet in more detail, we furthermore connect non-reciprocal phase transitions found in driven-dissipative condensates~\cite{Hanai2019,Hanai2020} and active matter scenarios \cite{Fruchart2021} to our mesoscopic model, and show that their universal phenomenology is described by our mechanism.
 We then discuss possible realizations in certain microscopic Lindblad quantum dynamics \cite{Ben_Arosh_2021}.